PART 1 CHURCH TEACHINGS

 - It’s a place that provides in its’ teachings an organized approach to please God.

-- It’s a place that will provide a formal ceremony at physical death reassuring their family and friends that they have passed on into a heavenly abode, where they are now waiting to see them when they also depart from this earth.
+- It’s a place that will offer a formal ceremony at physical death, reassuring their family and friends that their loved ones have passed on to a heavenly abode, where they are now waiting to see them when they also depart from this earth.

 This is what this study is all about.
-God should be someone who we depend on moment by moment.
-He should be someone whose presence can be experienced by us on a daily basis.
-He should be someone who helps us overcome addictions.
+God should be someone who we depend on, on a moment-by-moment basis.
+He should be someone whose presence should be experienced by us intermittently throughout our day.
+He should be someone who helps us prevail over our addictions.
 He should be someone who helps us overcome the weaknesses of our flesh.
-He should be someone who communicates to us by different means.
+He should be someone who communicates to us.
 He should be our closest friend.

-When I go to church, what should be going on there so that I can learn how to be set free from regrets, disappointments, low self-esteem, and human weaknesses and evidence a new life that operates in a new nature, with a new mind, with a divine perspective that changes my outlook about myself, about others, and the circumstances of life so that Christlike qualities are expressed in Word and in deed?
+When I go to church, what should be going on there so that I can learn how to be set free from regrets, disappointments, low self-esteem, and human weaknesses; and evidence a new life that operates in a spiritual nature, with a new mind, and with a divine perspective that changes my outlook about myself, others, and the circumstances of life so that Christ-like qualities are expressed to others in Word and deed?

-If you have responded to the gospel of Christ, and have received the indwelling Spirit, what you should be made aware of are those spiritual realities that have taken place in your life at salvation.
-The answers to the questions, what is salvation, and what are those additional benefits that you have received is what we will take a look at next?
+We’ll begin by hoping that you have responded to the gospel of Christ and have received the indwelling Spirit.
+If this was indeed the case, then you should know what the spiritual realities that have taken place in your life at salvation are.
+The answers to the questions, i.e., what is salvation, and what are those additional benefits that we have received as a result of it, are what we’ll take a look at next?

 What is salvation?

-Salvation is the bundle of benefits received by the person who believed the Gospel message, the good news message of repentance to God the Father and believing in Jesus Christ as to who He is and what He has accomplished.
-The initial benefit is the receiving of the indwelling Spirit, who causes our spirit to be made alive.
-Contained below are a list of the additional benefits.
-There is one thing you need to remember, i.e., these benefits have been given to you by God the Father.
-You can’t lose them, because you didn’t earn them.
-So, rejoice in what God has provided you with.
+Salvation is the bundle of benefits received by the person who believed the gospel, the good news message of repentance of sins to God the Father, and belief in Jesus Christ as to who He is and what He had accomplished.
+The initial benefit is the receiving of the indwelling Spirit, who causes our spirit to be made spiritually alive.
+Contained below is a list of the additional assets.
+By the way, there is one thing you need to remember, i.e., that these benefits have been given to you by God the Father.
+And because of such, you can’t lose them because you didn’t earn them.
+So, rejoice in what God has provided for you.

-- Your human spirit has been made alive.
+- Your human spirit has been made spiritually alive.

-The human spirit is a spiritual apparatus that allows us to store spiritual knowledge (doctrine).
-Knowledge (doctrine) heard goes to the mind, and from there to the human spirit, and then to the soul, where it builds rooms.
+The human spirit is a spiritual apparatus that allows us to store spiritual knowledge.
+Doctrine heard goes to the mind, and from there to the human spirit, and then to the soul, where it builds rooms.

 1 Thessalonians 5:23 And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.

-- You have received the indwelling Holy Spirit, who comes to dwell in our human spirit.
+- You have received the indwelling Holy Spirit, who comes to indwell the human spirit.

 1 Corinthians 6:19 What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?